-Continuous Internal Examination (CIE):

-Two CIE exams shall be conducted at the end of the 8^{th} and 16^{th} week of the semester respectively for 10 marks each of 2 hours duration consisting of five descriptive type questions out of which four questions have to be answered.
+Continuous Internal Examination (CIE): Two CIE exams shall be conducted at the end of the 8th and 16th week of the semester respectively.
+The CIE exam is conducted for 20 marks of 2hours duration consisting of five descriptive type questions out of which four questions have to be answered where, each question carries 5 marks.
+Marks are awarded by taking average of marks scored in two

-Alternative Assessment Tool (AAT)

-This AAT enables faculty to design own assessment patterns during the CIA.
+Alternative Assessment Tool (AAT): This AAT enables faculty to design own assessment patterns during the CIA.
 The AAT converts the classroom into an effective learning center.
-The AAT may include tutorial hours/classes, seminars, assignments, term paper, open ended experiments, METE (Modeling and Experimental Tools in Engineering), five minutes video, MOOCs etc. The AAT chosen for this course is given in table.
+The AAT may include tutorial hours/classes, seminars, assignments, term paper, open ended experiments, METE (Modeling and Experimental Tools in Engineering), five minutes video, MOOCs etc. The AAT chosen for this course is given in table 3.